yarnpkg/rfcs/accepted/0000-add-yarn-v.md

 # Motivation

-When i type in console `yarn -v` I expect to see installed version of yarn, as in most of other command applications.
+When i type in console `yarn -v` I expect to see installed version of yarn (like with `yarn --version`), as in most of other command applications.
 Instead, as I understood, if command not determined, yarn runs `yarn install`.

 # Drawbacks